ain/smartbanner.js/CONTRIBUTING.md

 __ATTENTION:__ in order to get Pull Requests merged and released faster, please ensure [Code Coverage of smartbanner.js](https://coveralls.io/github/ain/smartbanner.js) remains positive and does not drop!

+## Linting

-## Linting the SCSS files
+For the purposes of consistent coding standard, SCSS and JavaScript files are linted every build.

+If some of the files do not pass linters, build will fail.

+Pull Requests will only be accepted if build succeeds.

+To lint SCSS, run:

+    $ npm run sasslint

-To lint an SCSS file, run:
+To lint JavaScript, run:

-    $ npm run scsslint
+    $ npm run eslint

 ## Running locally